OctopusDeploy/docs/docs/deployment-targets/ssh-targets/index.md

 :::warning
 **SSL Certificates in Mono**
 If you configure your deployment such that the target pulls down the package itself directly from the NuGet repository, the correct SSL certificates need to also be available to mono.
-By default, mono pre 3.12 didn't trust any certificates and the root certs in question would need to be either manually imported, or synced with Mozilla's list by invoking†`mozroots` or `cert-sync`.
-Thankfully mono's latest builds perform this step during installation so it should "just work".
-See†[mono's security FAQ](http://www.mono-project.com/docs/faq/security/)†for more details.
+By default, mono pre 3.12 didn‚Äôt trust any certificates and the root certs in question would need to be either manually imported, or synced with Mozilla‚Äôs list by invoking¬†`mozroots` or `cert-sync`.
+Thankfully mono's latest builds perform this step during installation so it should ‚Äújust work‚Äù.
+See¬†[mono‚Äôs security FAQ](http://www.mono-project.com/docs/faq/security/)¬†for more details.
 :::

 ## Footprint